 Other local public health agencies found it helpful to designate an accreditation coordinator.
 The coordinator might be the administrator, office manager, other staff person or even an outside person hired to oversee this project.
 This person will work with the staff, communicate with the assigned MICH liaison, and assemble the documentation for uploading into Dropbox.

 From the MICH website (www.michweb.org) accreditation materials can be downloaded.
 They include: The Application, Fees and Contact Information, Standards Workbook, Glossary of Terms, Acronyms, Flow Chart of Accreditation Process, Interim Plan of Action Form Template, Annual Report Template, Tools and Resources.

 Step 2: Application, Fees, and Prerequisites

 LPHAs wishing to start the accreditation process must apply for accreditation.
-The application can be downloaded from the michweb.org/accreditation website and after completion sent to email@example.com.
+The application can be downloaded from https://michweb.org/accreditation-standards/or here and after completion sent to email@example.com.
 Upon receipt of the application, MICH will send an invoice for the application fee.
 Once the fee is received, MICH will assign a liaison to the LPHA.
 This liaison will partner with the LPHA by sending the information on document submission and coordinate with the LPHA in all matters pertaining to accreditation.